weiks/poq-docs/docs/oauth-api.md

-# POQ - OAuth API
+# POQ - OAuth2 API

-The OAuth API allows developers to use the OAuth2 protocol and grants their 3rd party application full or partial access to a `Pocketful Of Quarters` (`PoQ`) user account.
+This OAuth2 API allows game developers to have users delegate access to their `Pocketful Of Quarters` (`PoQ`) user account.
 This page will guide you through the integration process.

 ## Create a Quarters application